| | Error: "The database login failed. Failed to open the connection. Details: [Database Vendor Code: 17]" |

 - Select the Database Server field.

-- Note: it may be necessary to enter \ if SQL is installed on a Separate server.
-Make sure the system is not using (Local)\
+- Enter the SQL Server Name.
+It may be necessary to enter \ if SQL is installed on a Separate server.
+Make sure the system isn’t using (Local)\

 - Select Apply.